Fate or Destiny - Don't Live at the Mercy of Fate.....

 This morning a man called in to the Dennis Miller radio show to whine about Ann Romney "probably having a maid" while she was raising her five boys as a stay at home mother.
 He went on to say that people like the Romney's cannot possibly understand the average American citizen because they had been "lucky" enough to be rich and never have to struggle in life.
 The caller then shared the story if his"rotten luck" and how it has ruined his life.
 He told of how he had worked for a large communications company and was earning $25.00 an hour.
 He said life was good and he had planned to work for this company until he retired.
 Living the "American Dream."

 But then his dream was shattered, the firm sent all the good paying jobs to foreign countries where the labor was cheaper.
 He felt cheated, his career was stolen from him and now he was forced to work manual labor for a little more than minimum wage.
 As he put it "it isn't fair" the Romney's have all this money and don't really have to work for it but his dreams were ruined in an instant through no fault of his own.
 Is his story depressing?
 Is it one that saddens you?
 Is it something we wish didn't happen?
 Yes to all of the above.
 But we are not promised anything in life other than the proverbial "Death and Taxes."
-This man needs to pull up his boot straps and stop whining or he will be sentencing himself to a life of poverty.
+This man needs to pull up his boot straps and stop whining or he will be sentencing himself to a life of depression and poverty.

 There are some who do suffer extraordinary situations that throw up roadblocks in their lives but we always have choices.
 We can choose to take the minimum wage, hard labor job because we were laid off or we can choose to pursue something different.
 This man could have learned a new trade, he could have started his own business, he could have went to college or trade school.
 He did none of these, instead he whines that he is "forced" to work hard labor jobs for minimum wages.